 Asalamu alaykum ladies, I have a wonderful resource to share with you today!
 Those of you who follow me on Instagram will be aware that I updated our ‘Admiring Allahs Nature Journal’ as part of our new school year.
 However, I wanted something else, that we could use more on a daily basis, regardless of whether we had our Nature backpack with us or not.

-And since all of my kiddos from the youngest to the eldest love getting hands-on, be it picking up ants to toads, the idea of their own ‘little big biometrics data book’ was born!
+And since all of my kids from the youngest to the eldest love getting hands-on, be it picking up ants to toads, the idea of their own ‘little big biometrics data book’ was born!

 Voila, they’ve just collected some super important biometric data!

-Older kiddos and even younger kids can then go home and find out more about what they found so definitely a resource all the kids to have fun with, and a means to remind our children just how perfect Allah has created everything; from the big to the small.
+Older and younger kids can then go home and find out more about what they found so definitely a resource all the kids to have fun with, and a means to remind our children just how perfect Allah has created everything; from the big to the small.

 What you will need to make your own journal: